Gull-mobility/df-extract-trips/README.md

  ## Excecute un Google Cloud
  To don`t need to deal with auth problems it`s easier execute the script using the CLOUD SHELL

+ 0 - If it is needed a new python library install using `pip3 install firebase-admin`

  1 - Upload the .py to Cloud Shell (wherever you want, in the main folder it`s ok)

  2- Execute the command that launch the Dataflow job